A3JConsulting/coffeepot/readme.md

-###Coffee brewing dyi team project by A3J
+#Coffee brewing DIY team project by A3J
-Early 2016 we set off to once and for all rectify all our worries surrounding our daily brewing routines.
-The result is this DYI project that enables you to view the state of the your coffee brewer in your OSX app tray.
-Which in turn enables you to make more qualified decisions with regards to the planning of your coffee fetching promenades.
+Early 2016 we set off to once and for all rectify all our worries surrounding the daily brewing routines.
+The result is this DYI project that enables us (you) to view the state of the coffee brewer in your (our) OSX app tray.
+Which in turn enables us (you) to make more qualified decisions with regards to the planning of your coffee fetching promenades.

 ## The scale